paulwib/minimal-react-app/README.md

 ## Get started

+Running a production version:

 ```
 $ yarn
-$ yarn build
+$ yarn build --mode=production
 $ yarn start
 ```

 Then go to http://localhost:5000.

+---

-For dev mode with hot reloading use:
+Running in dev mode with hot reloading use:

 ```
 $ yarn dev-start